Codeinwp/optimole-wp/README.md

 ### Can I remove the blurry placeholder from the lazyload effct ? ###

 Yes, you can.
-We have bundled this tweak into a plugin you can install while you have Optimole active.
-The blurry placeholder will be removed and the images will be still lazy-loaded.
-You can find the plugin tweak here -> http://bit.ly/optml-rm-lqip
+You only need to toggle this feature in the plugin as explained per this doc - https://docs.optimole.com/article/1020-can-i-remove-the-blurry-placeholder-from-the-lazyload-effct

 ### Will the original images be deleted? ###

-Absolutely No. We use your original images as sources when deliver the optimized images.
+We use your original images as sources when deliver the optimized images.
+Unless you want to remove images from your server to save some space with Cloud Library by offloading images to the cloud as explained here - https://docs.optimole.com/article/1323-cloud-library-browsing

 ### What is the difference between the Auto, High, Medium, Low compression levels? ###

 A higher compression might result in a small loss of image quality.
 Selecting the auto level will let Optimole choose the minimum size with no loss in the quality of your picture.

-### I used Kraken, Shortpixel, Optimus, EWWW or WP Smush, Imagify  will OptiMole further optimize my images? ###
+### I used Kraken, Shortpixel, Optimus, EWWW or WP Smush, Imagify  will Optimole further optimize my images? ###

 Yes, Optimole will also take care of serving your image at the RIGHT size for your visitors and optimize them to the best possible format for their browser.

 ### Which formats can be optimized ? ###